gogobook/my-asp-dot-net/ch4.md

 An interface has neither constructors (how can you construct something that you can’t instantiate?) nor fields (because that would imply some internal implementation).
-An interface is also not allowed to contain operator overloads—although this possibility is always discussed with the language design and might change at some time in the future.
+An interface is also not allowed to contain operator overloads——although this possibility is always discussed with the language design and might change at some time in the future.
 It’s also not permitted to declare modifiers on the members in an